 This website addresses only the unconsolidated soil portions of coastal zone slopes.
 Bedrock exposures forming the cliffs of the Puget Sound coastal zone are not discussed in any detail in this website because most vegetation installation techniques are not applicable to these areas.
 The general shapes of Puget Sound coastal slopes are illustrated in Figure 1 above.
 Use Figure 1 to recognize some of the slope shapes that are familiar to you.
 When you identify your general slope shape(s), you can begin to understand the behavior of your property and start to account for erosion and landslide processes which may act upon your slope.
 You then can implement a number of vegetative slope protection measures discussed later in this online document.

-For your convenience, we have created several documents to aid in your interpretation of this website.
-They can be reached via the links below, or accessed at any time using the navigation menu at left.
+These resources can be reached using the links below or accessed at any time using the navigation menu at left.

 Copyright © Washington State Department of Ecology.
 See http://www.ecy.wa.gov/copyright.htm